barryclark/jekyll-now/_memories/2022-03-25-aws-metadata.md

 curl -H "X-aws-ec2-metadata-token: ${TOKEN}" -v http://169.254.169.254/latest/meta-data/
 ```

-## Let'S discuss the Security Benefits of IMDSv2
+## Let's discuss the Security Benefits of IMDSv2

 The [IMDSv2](https://aws.amazon.com/blogs/security/defense-in-depth-open-firewalls-reverse-proxies-ssrf-vulnerabilities-ec2-instance-metadata-service/) offers plenty security improvements compared to IMDSv1.
 If possible IMDSv2 should be enforced and prefered over the original metadata service.
 These improvements take the following form: